pollen-robotics/gst-signalling-py/README.md

 This repository provides a Python implementation of the [Gstreamer WebRTC signalling](https://gitlab.freedesktop.org/gstreamer/gst-plugins-rs/-/tree/main/net/webrtc) protocol.

-* It provides an API close to the gstreamer API with a [producer](./src/gst_signalling/gst_producer.py) and a [consumer](./src/gst_signalling/gst_consumer.py).
+It provides an API close to the gstreamer API with a [producer](./src/gst_signalling/gst_producer.py) and a [consumer](./src/gst_signalling/gst_consumer.py).
 This allows to simply write producer/consumer examples using gstreamer signalling.
-It works with single producer and multiple consumers.
+It works with single producer and multiple consumers for exchanging data.
 See the [data producer example](./src/example/datachannel-single-producer-multiple-consumer/) for more details.
-* And an API matching the signaling examples from the [aiortc](https://github.com/aiortc/aiortc) library.
-Some of the examples given here, are directly taken from aiortc with only minor modifications to adapt to the specifity of the gstreamer signalling.
-They could be a good starting point to understand how to use this library with aiortc.

-_Please note that while most WebRTC libraries use the word signaling, the gstreamer implementation use singalling.
-This repository uses both trying to match closely to the used APIs._

-### Features

-- [x] Producer and consumer support
-- [ ] Listener
-- [x] Examples
-    - [x] Integration with aiortc
-    - [x] Integration with gstreamer
+It also provides tools to list and monitor the peers connected to a signalling server.

+_Note that there is no example of audiovideo streaming.
+Gstreamer provides [rust plugins](https://gitlab.freedesktop.org/gstreamer/gst-plugins-rs) that directly communicate with a signalling server_

 ## Installation